CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its purpose, lists concrete capabilities, and provides explicit trigger guidance with natural user terms.
-It follows the recommended pattern with a concise 'what' statement followed by a well-structured 'Use when' clause covering multiple scenarios.
-The description is specific to a clear niche (Databricks App load testing) making it highly distinguishable.
+This is a strong skill description that clearly defines its purpose, provides explicit trigger terms, and carves out a distinct niche.
+It follows the recommended pattern of stating what the skill does followed by a structured 'Use when' clause with multiple trigger scenarios.
+The description is concise yet comprehensive.

 DimensionReasoningScore